-Transfer admission to Alberta College of Art and Design is based on portfolio.
+Transfer admission to Alberta University of the Arts is based on portfolio.
 Students are advised to focus on studio rather than non-art options.
 Many students have also transferred successfully to other major Art Schools in Canada such as Ontario College of Art and Design, Emily Carr, Nova Scotia College of Art and Design, Vancouver Film School and Ryerson Polytechnic.